 The area of Manhattan, New York City, where Rockefeller Center, Broadway, the Empire State Building, and Times Square are located.
-The country’s busiest commercial district, Midtown Manhattan covers the area between14th Street and 59th Street, from the Hudson River to the East River.
-The Plaza District between 42nd Street and 59th Street, from Third Avenue to Seventh Avenue, contains New York's most desirable commercial real estate.
-Sixth Avenue (Avenue of the Americas) is home to major television networks, making it a global center for news and entertainment.
+The country’s busiest commercial district, Midtown Manhattan covers the area between 14th Street and 59th Street, from the Hudson River to the East River.
+The Plaza District between 42nd Street and 59th Street, from Third Avenue to Seventh Avenue, contains New York’s most desirable commercial real estate.
+Sixth Avenue is home to major television networks, making it a global center for news and entertainment.

 A public officer who serves the public in non-contentious matters such as estates, deeds, and powers-of-attorney.
 A notary’s functions include administering oaths and affirmations, taking affidavits and statutory declarations, witnessing the signing of documents, and providing notice of foreign drafts.
 These acts are known as a notarization.